Ukn0hu/building-spell-system/readme.md

 Edit spawn duration:
 >Here, gameobjects has no duration, take a look at the column `DurationIndex` in `Spell.dbc` to change that.
-Pay attention to documentation if you find, it's an index not a time value.
+It's an index not a time value.
 For example : "32" value means 3 seconds.

 Edit spell range:
->Take a look at the column `RangeIndex` in `Spell.dbc`, 20 meters -> "3" value.
+>Take a look at the column `RangeIndex` in `Spell.dbc`, "3" value means 20 meters.

 # ✨ Installation